According to the Arts

 What Lies Beneath

 Nearly thirty years have passed since these movies depicted the rising rage coming in response to aggressive measures directed at managing health care costs, especially when they involved restrictions on certain products and services health care providers ordered and patients expected.
 Did these movies get it right?
 In large measure, they did.
-Management activities got more aggressive over the years and indeed many of those became a reality for some.
+Management activities became more aggressive over the years and indeed many of those became a reality for some.
 As a medical affairs executive in a large pharmacy benefit company before, during, and after these movies were released, I witnessed (and fought) these and others as bad or worse (with the exception of gun violence).

 These movies also got some of the motivations for the highlighted management activities right when linking them mostly to capitalistic principles and business objectives, despite marketing taglines promoting as their primary interests the health of the people they serve.
 Less explicit in these movies is the underlying political preferences over several decades for privatization of health care in the US.
 The products and services covered, the provider networks available, the costs borne by health care consumers, and other components of health care are left to for-profit, commercial entities.
 They can also be left to nonprofit health care organizations that behave similarly in the pursuit of the “margin” they need for their mission.
 Even state and federal government agencies cede these kinds of activities to the private market for some segment of their beneficiary populations (e.g., Medicare, Medicaid).